xcore/sc_multi_uart/doc/programming_guide.rst

     * - File
       - Description
     * - ``multi_uart_rxtx.h``
-      - Header file for simplified launch of both the TX and RX server threads, also provides the headers for the individual RX and TX API interfaces.
+      - Header file for simplified launch of both the TX and RX server logical cores, also provides the headers for the individual RX and TX API interfaces.
     * - ``multi_uart_common.h``
       - Header file providing configuration ENUM definitions and other constants that may be required for operation
     * - ``multi_uart_rx.h``